AaronDelaplane/dexpress-api-scala/README.md

 ```
 #### Parameter / Query / Optional:

-- `filter` and `filternot` may not both be used in the same request
+- `filter` and `filternot` may not be used together in the same request
 ```
 filter:    id_user uuid
 filternot: id_user uuid